 Smartphones have undeniably become an essential part of our daily lives.
 However, this very reliance on them makes them a target for tracking and monitoring through spyware.

-Always be vigilant in monitoring your device for any unusual activity and respond immediately if you suspect that you’re being tracked.
+Always monitor your device for unusual activity and respond immediately if you suspect that you’re being tracked.
 Stay alert and stay safe.